codefinity/C-Sharp-Features/CSharp-6-Features.md

 Other new features include:

 Await in catch/finally blocks	- Done
-Default values for getter-only properties
+Default values for getter-only properties	-Done (in AutoPropertyInitializers Project)